AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/openjdk-projects/kulla.md

 To compile and run Kulla, see http://hg.openjdk.java.net/kulla/dev/langtools/file/4933dc482be7/repl/README.

-Another good guide to building Kulla from scratch, see this [blog post](http://www.jclarity.com/2015/04/15/java-9-repl-getting-started-guide/).
+Other good guides to building Kulla from scratch, see this [blog post](http://www.jclarity.com/2015/04/15/java-9-repl-getting-started-guide/) and [Arun's post](http://blog.arungupta.me/jdk9-repl-getting-started/).

 **Gotachas**